 Estimating Your Energy Usage

-Thus, to estimate your usage, you must have a prior reading.
-This could have been a reading you took personally, or you could use the reading from your most recent electricity bill.
-For our purposes, we’ll assume the reading on your last bill was 18,000 kWh, and we’ll do some subtraction.
+To estimate your current usage, you need a prior reading.
+This could be a reading you’ve taken previously or the reading from your most recent electricity bill.
+For this example, let’s assume your last bill indicated a reading of 18,000 kWh.

 How to Read a Smart Meter